 Next you head to the volcanic crater of Rano Raraku.
 This might be the most impressive site on the island.
 Seventy standing sentinels, embedded up to their shoulders in grass on the south slope of the volcanic crater Rano Raraku, lead the way to the quarry or "nursery" inside of the impressive crater rim.
 This is where the Moai were cut from volcanic tuff, and some 150 figures remain here in all stages of completion.
 They are mute witnesses to the mystery that suddenly stopped all work.
 You visit the Ahu of some of the nearby Moai, and check out the holes in the crater rim that were used to maneuver the statues.

-You drive to Ahu Te Pito Kura on the northern coast and visit the Anakena beach, the legendary landing place of the island's founder Hota Matua.
-After swimming and relaxing in this piece of South Pacific paradise, you'll return to the hotel for the evening.
+Drive to Ahu Te Pito Kura on the northern coast and visit the Anakena beach, the legendary landing place of the island's founder Hota Matua.
+After swimming and relaxing in this piece of South Pacific paradise, return to the hotel for the evening.

 Return to your hotel in the afternoon and explore on your own!